del-Pacifico/Mass-Image-Downloader/docs/user-manual/README.md

 - No reconstruction of user activity over time

 > Mass Image Downloader focuses on **stateless execution**, where each run is isolated and independent.

+---

+## 🆘 14.
+Getting Help and Providing Feedback

+Mass Image Downloader is an open-source project, and user feedback plays an important role in its improvement.

+This section explains **where to ask for help**, **how to report issues**, and **how to provide constructive feedback**.

+---

+### 💬 14.1 Where to Ask Questions

+If you have questions about how the extension works or how to use a specific feature:

+- Use **GitHub Discussions**
+- Choose the category that best matches your question
+- Describe what you are trying to do and what you expected to happen

+Before posting:
+- Check existing discussions
+- Review the User Manual sections related to your question

+GitHub Discussions is the preferred place for:
+- Usage questions
+- Configuration help
+- Feature clarification

+---

+### 🐞 14.2 Reporting Issues

+If you believe you have found a bug or unexpected behavior, please use **GitHub Issues**.

+When reporting an issue, include:

+- The extension version you are using
+- Your browser and version
+- The feature you were using
+- A short description of what happened
+- What you expected to happen instead

+Helpful additions:
+- Screenshots (if applicable)
+- Console messages (if you are comfortable sharing them)
+- Relevant settings values

+> Clear and complete reports help issues get resolved faster.

+---

+### 🤝 14.3 Contributing Feedback

+Suggestions and improvement ideas are welcome.

+If you want to suggest:
+- UX improvements
+- Documentation clarifications
+- Feature enhancements

+Use GitHub Discussions to start the conversation.

+> Even small feedback helps improve the project for everyone.

+---

+### 🙏 14.4 Final Notes

+Thank you for using **Mass Image Downloader**.

+This User Manual is part of an ongoing documentation effort and may evolve over time as the extension grows.

+> Your feedback helps shape future releases.